Hri7566/Hri7566/README.md

 Here's an invitation to my [fishing Discord server](https://discord.gg/yBdmPKag).

-- 🔭 I’m currently working on schoolwork.
+- 🔭 I’m currently working on a setup for streaming on [Twitch](https://twitch.tv/hri7566).
 - 🌱 I’m currently learning Python for my CS course.
 - 👯 I’m looking to collaborate on literally anything that has to do with backend web.
 - 🤔 I’m looking for help with transitioning from Node.js to Python.